 This place is absolutely chaotic.

-They have been now followed by several hundred feet being led out of the Boston Commons.
+They have been now followed for I'd say several hundred feet being led onto the Boston Common.

 I mean, this is unbelievable.

-But two Trump supporters now being escorted out of the Boston Commons.
+but two Trump supporters now being escorted out of the Boston bombing.

 I just spoke to them a few moments ago.